IvanGrigorik/IvanGrigorik/README.md

 ### Hello there!

-I'm Ivan Grigorik, a PhD student from the University of Texas at Austin.
+I'm Ivan Grigorik, a PhD student from the University of Texas at Austin, who is passionate about parallel programming and compilers.

-Passionate about parallel programming and compilers.
+You can learn more about me [on my website](https://ivangrigorik.github.io/)

 <br>